How to Install Transmission on Ubuntu 26.04, 24.04 and 22.04

 sudo apt update

 Install the GTK client from the PPA.
-If you want the Qt or CLI package instead, replace transmission-gtk with transmission-qt or transmission-cli.
+If you want the Qt frontend or CLI tools instead, replace transmission-gtk with transmission-qt or transmission-cli.

 sudo apt install transmission-gtk -y